CephasPeter/CephasPeter/README.md

 Hi 👋 My name is Cephas Arowolo
 ===============================

-Mobile Developer - Crossplatform(Flutter, React Native and Kotlin Multiplatform) x Native(Java/Kotlin, Swift)
+Mobile Developer - Hybrid(Flutter, React Native and Kotlin Multiplatform) x Native(Java/Kotlin, Swift)
 ----------------

 5+ years developing for Android and 1+ years for iOS.
 Hoping to get into Web-3 soon.